-The first stage culminated in November 2018 when the profession voted on a Special Resolution put forward by Governing Council to establish a modernised, future-facing governance structure fit for a 21st century professional body.
-The changes were proposed to put in place high level governance fit for an agile 21st century profession and ensure the profession remains trusted to set and enforce our own professional standards.
+The first stage culminated in November 2018, when the profession voted on a Special Resolution put forward by Governing Council to establish a modernised, future-facing governance structure fit for a 21st century professional body.
+The changes were proposed to put in place high-level governance fit for an agile 21st century profession and ensure the profession remains trusted to set and enforce our own professional standards.
 Voter turnout was 11%, with 86% voting in favour.

-The vote was an important step forward for the organisation as it allows RICS to be appropriately structured to continue building a global professional body ready to equip the profession for the challenges and opportunities ahead.
+The vote was an important step forward for the organisation as it allows RICS to be appropriately structured to continue building a global professional body ready to equip the profession for the opportunities ahead.
 This will enable RICS to meet the changing expectations of stakeholders, clients and the wider public.

 Over the course of 2019, we will work to:

 Governing Council is now moving forward to advance plans for the second stage of governance reforms involving a detailed Bye-Law review.
-This second vote will build logically on the first vote related to the high-level governance structure and enable us to streamline and modernise our constitution which has not been updated for several years.
-Council will bring forward a wider package of reforms to underpin the high-level structure agreed to in the first vote.
+This second vote will build on the first vote related to the high-level governance structure and enable us to streamline and modernise our constitution which has not been updated for several years.
+Council will bring forward a wider package of reforms to underpin the high-level structure approved in the first vote.

 Council are drawing up a proposal and will seek approval from the profession via a vote in late 2019.